-Device access 28 May 2020 The Establishment Survey considers devices on a household level, so if any member of a household owns a device, then every member of that household is considered to have access.
+Device access 1 December 2020 The Establishment Survey considers devices on a household level, so if any member of a household owns a device, then every member of that household is considered to have access.
 The one exception to this is mobile phones (including smartphones), which are considered to be individual devices, so if a household member owns a mobile phone, other members of the household are not considered to have access.
 For consistency, these data are for individuals.
-Overall device trends continue, with the number of individuals with access to a smart TV up over 1.6 million to 37.7 million in Q1 2020.
-This is now approaching the level who have access to a DVR.
-Most of the other device types are stable, although the number of individuals with access to a games console is up just over 3% in the quarter, to just under 26 million. *Any computer includes laptop and desktop PCs and Macs as well as any notebooks or tablets, e.g. iPads, but not mobile phones.
-Note: Due to the COVID-19 outbreak, all face-to-face interviewing for BARB’s Establishment Survey was suspended on March 17th 2020.
-This means that BARB will not be able to report Q2 2020 Establishment Survey data.
-Subject to government guidance and ongoing discussions with our contractors, we are looking to resume Establishment Survey interviews from Q3 2020.
+The public health crisis was an opportunity to evaluate and, potentially, upgrade devices in the home.
+Another 3.7m individuals now have access to a smart TV compared to Q1 2020, an increase of almost 10% over the half-year.
+The rate at which penetration of these devices is increasing doesn’t, however, appear to have been impacted greatly by the pandemic.
+From Q3 2019 to Q1 2020, for instance, we saw a similar increase of 3.8m.
+All other devices saw an increase in the number of individuals with access versus Q1 2020.
+DVRs were the only exception, with 1.5m fewer individuals having access to a DVR compared to Q1 2020.
+This also means that those with access to a smart TV have surged ahead of those with access to a DVR for the first time. *Any computer includes laptop and desktop PCs and Macs as well as any notebooks or tablets, e.g. iPads, but not mobile phones.
+Note: : Due to the COVID-19 pandemic and the suspension of face-to-face interviewing, BARB Establishment Survey data were not produced for Q2 2020.
+Q3 2020 data are based on fieldwork conducted when interviewing resumed in August and September.